Rollercoaster (1999 film): Plot

 The film opens with a brown station wagon driving recklessly around an amusement park parking lot.
-When the car stops, four teenagers exit the vehicle: Stick (Brendan Fletcher), Darren (Kett Turton), Chloe (Crystal Buble), and Sanj (Sean Armstrong).
+When the car stops, four teenagers exit the vehicle: Stick (Brendan Fletcher), Darren (Kett Turton), Chloe (Crystal Buble), and Sanj (Sean Amsing).
 Sanj makes a comment about how his driving caused no damage to the car, at which point Darren begins kicking the grill in.
 Stick and Sanj soon follow in the act, laughing furiously as they do so.
 After damaging the car, Darren opens the rear hatchback to let out his younger teen brother, Justin (Brent Glenen).
 The group walks through the parking lot, speaking of their sexual experiences.
 Stick begins to pick on Justin, who seems shy and quiet, claiming that he has told the group counselor of their misbehavings in the past.

 The group reaches the front gates of the amusement park and hops the fence.
 It is revealed that they are on a mission to find a kid-friendly security guard that can run the amusement rides for them.
 The group walks through the park, making fun of their group counselor, whom they stole their car from.

 Darren and Chloe, who are a couple, sit down on the merry-go-round with Justin and tell him that they are not running away, like they have told him before they left the home.
 It is revealed that Chloe is pregnant with Darren's baby and they have formed a suicide pact that they will carry out later that night.

 The teens, fueled by alcohol that they have been sharing, begin to play around on the rides.
 Stick pulls Justin into the bushes adjacent to the footpath, and gets him to strangle him intentionally for the thrill of getting high.
 After Stick recovers, the teens go to the park bleachers, where Stick talks to Darren about his suicide plans and asks Darren if he really loves Chloe.
 Darren claims that the whole thing is for Chloe and that he is just there to support her.

 While playing around on the bleachers, they are found by the security guard, Ben (David Lovgren).
 The kids make fun of him and ask him to run the rides for them, referencing their friend Sawchuck who informed them of the park.
 The security guard agrees to let them roam around without touching anything, but says he will not run any rides.
 The security guard leaves and the teens vow to give him something to watch.